Great Basin Hiking Trails

 Bristlecone Glacier Trail

 While hiking access is available throughout the park and extends beyond park boundaries into the Snake Range, the best trail access can be found at the Wheeler Peak Campground.
 To get here, follow the Wheeler Peak Scenic Drive—a spectacular scenic mountain drive that winds from Lehman Caves Visitor Center all the way up to 10,000’ elevation.
-The road is only open during summer months, as the road is not maintained during the winter, so be sure to plan your visit accordingly.
-Once you’re at the top of the scenic drive, grab a spot at the parking area then pick your route.
-With access to the Bristlecone Pines, Wheeler Peak, the Glacier, and an alpine lakes loop, choose one or all for an extraordinary day on the trail at this national park.
+The road is only open during summer months, as it is not maintained during the winter, so be sure to plan your visit accordingly.
+Once you’re at the top of the scenic drive, grab a parking spot, then pick your route.
+With access to the Bristlecone Pines, Wheeler Peak, the glacier, and an alpine lakes loop, choose one or all for an extraordinary day on the trail at this national park.

 Bristlecone and Glacier Trail